Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Multi-constituent tissue mechanics

-To characterize the adaptation processes of myocardial tissue during pathologic G\&R, we propose a framework that integrates theoretical concepts of finite strain theory, soft tissue constitutive modeling, and G\&R formulations.
-The subsequent sections detail the relevant governing equations for G\&R, starting with the kinematic and the balance equations in Subsections \ref{subsec:Kinematics} and \ref{subsec:Balance}.
-In Subsection \ref{subsec:Constitutive Model}, we describe the passive material response based on the definition of the total Helmholtz free energy.
-Subsection \ref{subsec: growth and remodeling} extends the framework to a multi-constituent description of the tissue based on the theory of mixture, including components such as collagen fibers, myocytes, and ECM.
-Such a description allows for capturing any change in mass, modeled as volume or density adaptation for each constituent.
+To characterize constituent-specific volume and density adaptation processes in soft tissues, we propose a framework that integrates concepts from finite strain theory, soft tissue constitutive modeling, and G\&R formulations.
+The subsequent sections detail the relevant governing equations for G\&R, starting with the kinematic and balance equations in Subsecs. \ref{subsec:Kinematics} and \ref{subsec:Balance}.
+Subsection \ref{subsec:Constitutive Model} focuses on the passive material response relying on the definition of the total Helmholtz free energy.
+Based on the theory of mixtures, Subsection \ref{subsec:Multi-constituent formulation of myocardial tissue} extends the framework to a multi-constituent description.
+Such a description allows for capturing any change in mass, modeled as VA or DA for each constituent, as outlined in Subsec. \ref{subsec: growth and remodeling}.